Gio1710/Chess_Project/README.md

-# Chess_Project
-Distributed analysis of 6.25M Lichess games using PySpark.
-Leverages Random Forest for winner prediction (63% acc), K-Means for player segmentation, and FPGrowth for pattern mining.

 ♟️ Distributed Data Analysis of 6.25M Chess Games
 A PySpark Project for Distributed Data Analysis and Mining > University of Pisa - Master's Degree in Computer Science